 What's the annual allowance?

 The annual allowance is the amount of pension contributions you can make each year that will receive tax relief.
-It's based on your earnings for the year, and for 2016/17 onwards is capped at £40,000.
-There will normally be a tax charge to pay if you contribute more than this amount.
+From 2016/17 onwards this has been capped at £40,000 and includes all contributions made by you, your employer or any third party across all pensions you have.
+There may be a tax charge to pay if the total contributions exceed this amount.

 Find out more information on the annual allowance limits and when the reduced limit applies.